 A Systematic Process for creating Heroic Weekly Status Updates

-(The Second of Four Best Project Management Practices)
+(The Second in our Series on Project Management Best Practices)

 This article is all about heroes: remind your customer you are their personal hero by making them look like one.